 - Financial assistance for general and emergency health care as well as pharmaceuticals.

-- Referrals to counselling, material aid such as clothing and furniture, education, social activities and legal services.
+- Material aid such as clothing and furniture, education, social activities and legal services.

 In addition, up to six weeks of transitional support is provided to asylum seekers who are released from immigration detention facilities to help them transition in to their new community.
-Red Cross can meet them at the airport, provide emergency accommodation for people who need it while they find longer term accommodation and provide an orientation to their new community.
+Red Cross meets people at the airport, provides emergency accommodation for people who need it while they find longer term accommodation and provides an orientation to their new community

-For more information or to request an assessment of a person's eligibility contact a Community Assistance Support case worker through the Red Cross office in your State or Territory.
+If you have any questions about the program or to request an assessment of a person's eligibility contact your local Red Cross office